prio-data/VIEWS_FAO_index/docs/glossary.md

 ## 11. **Exceedance Probability (EP)**
 **Definition:** The probability that the magnitude of a specific event will be exceeded within a given time period.
 This metric is commonly used in risk management to assess the likelihood of extreme or rare events, helping to inform preparedness and mitigation strategies.

-**Example:** For example, an exceedance probability of 0.05 for 100 fatalities per 100k population means there is a 5% chance of exceeding 100 fatalities per 100k population within the specified time period.
+**Example:** For example, an exceedance probability of 0.05 for 100 fatalities per 100 000 people means that there is a 5% chance of exceeding 100 fatalities per 100 000 people within the specified time period.

 ## 12. **Parametric Insurance**
 **Definition:** A type of insurance that triggers a payout when predefined conditions or parameters are met, such as when an event of a specific magnitude occurs.
 This differs from traditional insurance, which compensates for actual losses incurred.

-**Example:** For example, a parametric insurance policy might pay out if the number of fatalities per 100k population exceeds a predefined threshold within a given month.
+**Example:** For example, a parametric insurance policy might pay out if the number of fatalities per 100 000 people exceeds a predefined threshold within a given month.

 ## 13. **Temporal Aggregation**
 **Definition:** The process of combining data over time by summing or averaging to form a single summary for a defined time period.
 Temporal aggregation is used to create annual, monthly, or other time-based summaries from finer-grained data, providing a broader view of trends.

-**Example:** For example, aggregating daily fatalities per 100k population data to produce a monthly total gives a more comprehensive overview of fatalities over that month.
+**Example:** For example, aggregating daily fatalities per 100 000 population data to produce a monthly total gives a more comprehensive overview of fatalities over that month.

 ## 14. **Spatial Aggregation**
 **Definition:** The process of combining data from multiple smaller spatial units (e.g., grid cells) to form a larger spatial unit for analysis, such as aggregating grid cells to create a regional or national summary.